Title: Campus Security

 The College has Campus Security; however, they do not have arrest powers.
 The security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the College.
 College security officers have the authority to issue parking tickets, College tobacco violation tickets, and to enforce College policy.

 The College uses local law enforcement agencies that have jurisdiction over the Rhinelander Campus and Outreach Centers to investigate and enforce ordinances and criminal laws.
 The Oneida County Sheriff’s Department has jurisdiction over the Rhinelander Campus.
-The Minocqua Police Department has primary jurisdiction over the Lakeland Outreach Center.
-These departments periodically patrol both locations.
+The Oneida County Sheriff’s Department periodically patrols the Rhinelander Campus.

 The College is a non-residential college and therefore does not provide 24-hour security coverage.
 Facilities and security personnel patrol the grounds of the Rhinelander Campus while the campus is open.
 College staff regularly check outdoor pathway lighting and egress lighting in hallways and stairwells.
 Facilities personnel also maintain the Lakeland Outreach Center.